 A course is provided by a HEP if it provides the teaching and supervision which comprise the course (regulation 83(4)(a), 2017 Regulations / regulation 6(2)(a), 2018 Regulations).
 Where a course is franchised, SFW identify the HEP or HEPs providing the course.
 If the course is wholly provided by one or more publicly funded HEPs and meets the other regulatory requirements, the course will be automatically designated.
-If the course is wholly provided jointly by a publicly funded and private HEP, specific designation for the course will have to be sought from the WG.
+If the course is wholly provided by a private HEP or provided jointly by a publicly funded and private HEP, specific designation for the course will have to be sought from the Welsh Government.